Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 * Total API usage by application for all APIs in the current month.
 * Capturing requests per minute for an API over the last 30 days.

 ## Narrative??
+Situation?

-You have just joined an organization as an API product mananger, your first task is to create a few reports that model business KPIs so that the executive team and investors have a grasp on the state of the API.
+You have just joined an organization as an API product manager, your first task is to create a few reports that model business KPIs so that the executive team and investors have a grasp on the state of the API.
 You've selected the following APIs because they would give a brief but wholistic understanding of the API:

 * Number of requests: This metric measures the total number of requests made to the API.
-This is good for understanding total usage of an API, and can potentially be used to uncover scalibility requirements.
+This is good for understanding total usage of an API, and can potentially be used to uncover scalability requirements.
 * Error response rate: This metric measures the percentage of requests that result in errors.
 With this metric you can potentially pinpoint any issues users of your API are having.
-* Average throughput: Througput is the measurement of the number of requests an API can handle per second.
+* Average throughput: Throughput is the measurement of the number of requests an API can handle per second.
-* Latency: Latency is the measurement of the time it takes for the API to respond to a request.
+* Latency: latency is the measurement of the time it takes for the API to respond to a request.

 These KPIs can help you define the type of reports you need to show the stakeholders in your organization: